 You can never really be sure which of your creations is going to take off and enjoy popular success.
 You might think the first book in your series is your best work, the better story.
 Or perhaps you believe in the highly stylized image you spent most of last summer finishing.
 But it turns out that it’s the third book in the series that has fired your readers’ imaginations and, really, it was that sketch you made at breakfast with your niece that has caught the attention of the internet.

-Then, just when you start to get significant sales traction on your book or momentum for your art, you see illegal copies pop up on pirate sites with free download buttons, or incorporated into the work of others who are selling it without your permission.
+Then, just when you start to get significant sales traction on your book, registrations for your online course, sales of your freshly designed product, or momentum for your art, you see illegal copies pop up on pirate sites with free download buttons, knocked off on Amazon, or incorporated into the work of others who are selling it without your permission.

 At this point you realize that you need to decide how to begin protecting your work and whether to start the process of enforcing your rights.
 Part of you says, “Why bother.
 It’s pointless.
 Pirates are everywhere.
 It’s like playing whack-a-mole.”
 But another part of you says, “No. I’m not going to stand for this.
 It’s my work.
 I should be the one who earns the money from it.”